LNAT University and Score Requirements

 Clear and fluent writing and notable clarity and appropriateness of structure and argument.

-Low scoring essays will normally exhibit:
+Low score/ranked essays will normally exhibit:

 • Application